cyruscyliu/cyruscyliu.github.io/posts/2021-09-03-Summary-Research-SE.md

 # Programming Skills for Research

-We always would like to see solid implementation along with a novel idea.
+We would like to see solid implementation along with a novel idea.
 To be good at solid coding, we need specific skills and efficient collaboration because of the time budget.
 Usually, we want to finish most of the research projects within half a year or one year to cover three or four deadlines of top-tier conferences.

 I group the following programming skills into four levels regarding my personal experiences.
 At level 1, attend basic courses in computer science to get familiar with theories and design decisions in computing systems.
 At level 2, train ourselves about how to involve, develop, and maintain an open-source project.
 At level 3, develop our coding style for research projects and make our research reproducible, inspiring, and influential.
-At level 4, try existing techniques, learn their design decisions, implementation, and maybe join their community by sending patches.
+At level 4, try existing open source projects (maybe join their community by sending patches) and learn advanced algorithms.

 ## Level 1